Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: ChebNetII model

-On the other hand, we have the following Theorem that explains that Chebyshev nodes can minimize and quantify this error due to the nodal polynomial, meaning Chebyshev interpolation minimizes the problem of the Runge phenomenon.
+On the other hand, we have the following Theorem~\ref{th_cheb_node} that explains that Chebyshev nodes can minimize and quantify this error caused by the nodal polynomial, meaning Chebyshev interpolation minimizes the problem of the Runge phenomenon.